-Love Soups?
-Then, here are some more Soup recipes, that will keep you warm in Winters –Instant Pot Cauliflower Soup, Tom Kha Soup, Cream of Mushroom Soup, Chinese Hot and Sour Soup, Tomato Basil Soup, and Thai Pumpkin Noodle Soup.
+Love soups?
+Then, here are some more soup recipes, that will keep you warm in the winters –Instant Pot Cauliflower Soup, Tom Kha Soup, Cream of Mushroom Soup, Chinese Hot and Sour Soup, Tomato Basil Soup, and Thai Pumpkin Noodle Soup.

-Pumpkin – Use my homemade Pumpkin Puree or buy canned, both work fine.
-If using fresh pumpkin to make the puree, go for sugar pumpkin or pie pumpkin.
+Pumpkin Puree – Use my homemade Pumpkin Puree or buy canned, both work fine.

-You can also add yogurt instead of coconut milk, to make it nice and creamy.
+You can also use plain yogurt instead of coconut milk to make the soup nice and creamy.

-Oil – I have used olive oil to prepare the soup, but your can opt for any vegetable oil or butter as well.
+Oil – I have used light olive oil to make the soup but you can opt for any vegetable oil or butter.

 Broth – Use vegetable broth to make the base of this soup along with pumpkin puree.
 If you are planning to make vegetable broth at home, then find the recipe here – Vegetable Stock.

-Once the oil is hot, add onion and garlic and cook for 5-6 minutes on medium heat.
+Once the oil is hot, add ½ cup chopped onions and 1 teaspoon minced garlic and cook for 2-3 minutes.

-Add the red curry paste and cook for 2 minutes.
+Add 2 tablespoon Thai red curry paste and cook for a minute.

-Add pumpkin puree, ½ cup vegetable broth, brown sugar, ginger, red chilli flakes, salt and pepper and cook the soup on medium heat for 4-5 minutes.
+Add 1 and ½ cup pumpkin puree, ½ cup vegetable broth, 1 teaspoon minced ginger, 1 teaspoon light brown sugar, 1 teaspoon red pepper flakes, salt, and pepper, and cook the soup on medium heat for 4-5 minutes.

-Now add the remaining broth and coconut milk and check for salt and pepper once again.
+Now add the remaining broth and 2 cups of coconut milk and check for salt and pepper once again.

 Frequently Asked Questions

-Use green curry paste or yellow curry paste for a taste change.
+Use green curry paste or yellow curry paste in place of red curry paste for a taste change.